MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/business-events/home-page.md

 6. Enable security by selecting the **Enable** menu button on the **Security** menu on the top navigation pane.
 An informational message will confirm if security is enabled or disabled.

-7. Modify the necessary security role to add the appropriate privilege or the duty per the above narrative.
+7. Modify the necessary security role to add the appropriate privilege or the duty based on security noted in the informational message.

 ### Subscribe to business events from service